STUDENT GUIDELINES TO HONORS PROJECT

 - Answering questions from the panel.
 This part explores the student’s work and will include clarifications and criticisms.
 The questioning segment is open-ended, but will not exceed one hour.

-- In the spring, students will present their project at the Scholars Forum.
+- In the spring, students will present their project at the Honors Forum.
 This presentation will be brief.
 Through it you will explain what your project was and what you learned from it.
-This presentation will be done in a group and before a larger audience of other student scholars, friends, family and invited faculty and administrators.
+This presentation will be done in a group and before a larger audience of other student Honors, friends, family and invited faculty and administrators.
 The Forum is meant to share your knowledge or creativity.
 It is meant to be a celebration of your work and will be followed by a reception.

 Projects completed in the Fall: